hcamara/LearnRhythms/README.md

 ```

 ### How to make prediction
-Make the prediction is very easy, you can use the next
+Make the prediction is very easy, you can use the next<br/>
 command to predict musical genre based on your previously created model

 ```